Fuel tank: Passenger vehicles

 A larger fuel-tank results in a greater range for the car between refills, however the weight and space requirements of a larger tank are undesirable, especially in smaller cars.
 The average fuel tank capacity for cars is 12–16 USgal.

 The most common materials for fuel tanks are metal or plastic.
 Metal (steel or aluminium) fuel tanks are usually built by welding stamped sheetmetal parts together.
 Plastic fuel tanks usually built using blow molding, which allows more complex shapes to be used.

 Some vehicles include a smaller reserve tank to be used when the main fuel tank is empty.
 Some other vehicles, typically 4WD vehicles, have a large secondary tank (or "sub-tank") to increase the range of the vehicle.

+Automotive gas tanks are attached to a carbon canister that captures fuel vapor.
+The canister is attached to the tank through a rollover valve, which prevents the flow of fuel out in a car accident where the vehicle rolls over.

 Racing fuel cell

 A racing fuel cell has a rigid outer shell and flexible inner lining to minimize the potential for punctures in the event of a collision or other mishap resulting in serious damage to the vehicle.
 It is filled with an open-cell foam core to prevent explosion of vapor in the empty portion of the tank and to minimize sloshing of fuel during competition that may unbalance the vehicle or cause inadequate fuel delivery to the motor (fuel starvation).